 The odd thing about randomly picking out TBR lists is that you often pick books that you ordinarily would not choose.
 Why Soldiers of Fortune falls into that category is that while I loathe reading books about Nigeria, one is often curious to understand the working of a system that is utterly this dysfunctional.
 Any apprehension I felt before reading it was quickly dispelled within the first few pages of the book.

 Tour de force is a phrase that I, like many others, have used a few times in describing one work of fiction or the other.
 A book that comes along and chews more than it seems it can swallow and at the end, its author emerges emphatically

-Normal People is a highly praised book that has been marked by critics and fans alike as a future classic and even termed a the benchmark for millennial fiction.
-Its string of literary awards and shortlists, including The Booker prize Longlist are a
+Normal People is a highly praised book that has been marked by critics and fans alike as a future classic and even termed as the benchmark for millennial fiction.
+Its string of literary awards and shortlists, including The Booker Prize Longlist are a